-With this in mind, we thought we’d create a page with some helpful suggestions on archery gear, in terms of the kinds of bows, arrows and other archery equipment you’ll need as a member of Blaidd Field Archers.
+Here are some helpful suggestions on archery gear, in terms of the kinds of bows, arrows, and other archery equipment you'll need as a member of Blaidd Field Archers.
 Note: These are suggestions and we have no affiliation with any of the suppliers on this page or warrant their products.

-There are a few good shops within a 2hrish travelling time, but we’d recommend the following.
+There are a few good shops within a 2 hour travelling time, but there are three we would recommend.

 Check what you want is in stock before you travel

 All the shops have good websites, so check what you need is in stock before you travel, or better still give them a call.